-Most cases of thinning hair are treatable at home.
-Consider the following 12 options, and talk to your doctor before taking any supplements.
+Some cases of thinning hair may be treatable at home.
+Consider the following 12 options, but be sure to talk with your doctor first.

 1. Scalp massage

-Perhaps the cheapest method of getting thicker hair is a scalp massage.
-It doesn’t cost anything, and there are no side effects.
+Perhaps the cheapest method of trying to get thicker hair is scalp massage.
+It doesn’t cost anything, and if done correctly, it isn’t harmful.